songxiaoyu/sCCIgen/README.md

 ## 2. Options

 Users have two options to perform SRT simulations using `sCCIgen`.
-Depending on preference, you can choose to use:
+Depending on preference, Users can choose to use:

-- **An interactive interface.** The interface helps you to choose tasks, data, and parameters, and lets `sCCIgen` run to provide you simulated data, with parameters and documentations, saved in your working directory.
+- **An interactive interface.** The interface helps users to choose tasks, data, and parameters, and lets `sCCIgen` run simulations to provide simulated data, together with parameters and documentations, saved in the working directory.
 As simulations usually involve many parameters, this option is highly recommended for the first time user or researchers with limited programming expertise.
   - [Tutorials for using the interface to simulate SRT based on snRNAseq data.](https://github.com/songxiaoyu/sCCIgen/tree/main/Rmd/Interface_snRNAseq.md)
   - [Tutorials for using the interface to simulate SRT based on